-This report is based on census data provided to us as of September, 2021.
+Because this is a roll-forward valuation, this report is based on census data previously provided to us as of September, 2021 for the June 30, 2021 full valuation.
 Distributions of participants by age and service can be found on page 17.
-The active count below excludes employees for whom it is not possible to receive retiree benefits (e.g. employees who are already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).
+For non-lifetime benefits, the active count below excludes employees for whom it was not possible to receive retiree benefits (e.g. employees who were already older than the maximum age to which benefits are payable or who will not accrue the required service prior to reaching the maximum age).

-Current Year June 30, 2021 Valuation Date June 30, 2021 Measurement Date Prior Year July 1, 2020 Valuation Date June 30, 2020 Measurement Date
+Valuation Year June 30, 2021 Valuation Date June 30, 2022 Measurement Date

 Active Employees eligible for future benefits

-Count 6 9
+Count 6

-Average Age 60.0 61.1
+Average Age 60.0

-Average Years of Service 25.6 23.7
+Average Years of Service 25.6

 Retirees currently receiving benefits

-Count 9 9
+Count 9

-Average Age 62.2 60.6
+Average Age 62.2